 Where to stay in Lake Garda

-I’ve already mentioned that we are staying at Eden which is one of six campsites where Al Fresco Holidays have mobile homes on Lake Garda.
-Our campsite is close to the port town of Portese which has a pebble beach, a few bars and restaurants serving up fish dishes and gelato.
+I’ve already mentioned that we stayed at Eden which is one of six campsites where Al Fresco Holidays have mobile homes on Lake Garda.
+Our campsite was close to the port town of Portese which has a pebble beach, a few bars and restaurants serving up fish dishes and gelato.
 You can also catch a ferry from here to other parts of the lake.

 The great thing about camping with Al Fresco Holidays is you’re never roughing it and you know there are going to be some excellent family facilities on the campsite.
 We stayed at one of their campsites in the Vendee region of France last year, and loved the modern accommodation and the family-friendly activities.

-This time we will be staying in a Vivaldi three-bedroom mobile home which comes with a double bedroom and two twin rooms to sleep up to six people.
-As we’re flying to Italy we have had linen and beach towels added to our mobile home booking, as well as air conditioning – we are expecting it to be hot!
+This time we stayed in a Vivaldi three-bedroom mobile home which comes with a double bedroom and two twin rooms to sleep up to six people.
+As we flew to Italy we had linen and beach towels added to our mobile home booking, as well as air conditioning – we were expecting it to be hot!

-Speaking of the gorgeous weather at Lake Garda in the summer, another way I know my girls will enjoy cooling down is with a dip.
+Speaking of the gorgeous weather at Lake Garda in the summer, another way my girls enjoyed cooling down was with a dip.
 At Eden campsite on Lake Garda there are two pools with views of the lake and mountains, plus a separate water slide area and toddler splash park.

-I can’t wait to recreate moments like this from our last Al Fresco Holidays break in France.
+I couldn’t wait to recreate moments like this from our last Al Fresco Holidays break in France.

 What to pack for a Lake Garda camping holiday

-As we’re staying with Al Fresco Holidays who provide everything we need for a self-catering holiday in Italy, we’re free to stuff our suitcases with personal items and a few extras.
+As we stayed with Al Fresco Holidays who provide everything you need for a self-catering holiday in Italy, we’re free to stuff our suitcases with personal items and a few extras.
 However, if you are driving into Europe and need to bring proper camping supplies for a tent or caravan holiday then take a look at my self-catering holiday packing list.

 For our holiday on Lake Garda, swimming costumes are a must for the campsite pools and hopefully some excursions to lakeside beaches.
 I’ll also be picking up some cheap inflatables for the kids to play with in the pool.

 Something I learned from our last self-catering holiday in Europe was to pack an easy evening meal and some breakfast cereal to get us through the first 12 hours.
-We’re going to be landing at Verona at 6.45pm so really don’t want to have to visit a supermarket on the way to the campsite.
+We landed at Verona at 6.45pm so really didn’t want to have to visit a supermarket on the way to the campsite.
 A proper shop can wait until the Sunday or Monday depending on what’s open.
-As well as lots of snacks for the kids during our journey, I’m going to pack a few packets of dried pasta, a pouch of tuna and some sweetcorn should we not be able to get a takeaway on site when we arrive.
+As well as lots of snacks for the kids during our journey, I packed a few packets of dried pasta, a pouch of tuna and some sweetcorn.

 Things to do in Lake Garda

-Here are some the things to do on Lake Garda that I’ve found while researching our holiday.
-I know we’ll not be able to do them all as we plan to have lots of relaxing days by the pool and lake, but there’s plenty of ideas for another time:
+Here are some the things to do on Lake Garda that I found while researching our holiday.
+We were not able to do them all as we planned to have lots of relaxing days by the pool and lake, but there’s plenty of ideas for another time: